wcko87/beatoraja-english-guide/FAQ-and-Troubleshooting.md

 #### 2. Invalid maximum heap size: -Xmx4g
 - Then you are currently using 32-bit java.
 64-bit java is recommended for running beatoraja.
+- For help on downloading the correct version of Java, see [Which version of Java should I download](#which-version-of-java-should-i-download)
 - To check whether your current java installation is 32-bit or 64-bit, open command prompt (windows+R, type "cmd", enter) and type `java -version`.
 If you are on 64-bit java, it should say something along the lines of `64-Bit Server VM`.
 If you don't see that, you are on 32-bit java.
 - You can technically run beatoraja on 32-bit java.
 This can be done by removing the `-Xmx4g` flag from beatoraja-config.bat.
 However, this is not recommended as the `-Xmx4g` flag is what allows beatoraja to run with a memory cap of 4GB rather than the default 1GB cap.